Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Introduction

-Time-dependent transport through molecular junctions has been theoretically studied using different techniques, such as nonequilibrium Green's functions technique,\cite{Jauho1993,Jauho1994,JauhoBook,Dong,Zhu} time-dependent density functional theory,\cite{dft1,dft2,dft3,dft4,dft5} reduced density matrix approach,\cite{Welack} etc. Time-dependent periodic fields in electrical contacts cause photon-assisted tunneling,\cite{Martin,Gordon,PlateroAguado, Peter} a phenomenon based on the fact that by applying an external harmonic field with frequency $\Omega$ to the contact, the conduction electrons interact with the ac field and consequently participate in the inelastic tunneling processes by absorbing or emitting an amount of energy $n\hbar\Omega$, where $n\in\mathbb{Z}^*$.
-Theoretically, photon-assisted tunneling through atoms and molecules was investigated in numerous works.\cite{Peter, Zheng01, Tikhonov, Schreiber, Vilj, Hsu, Fainberg} Some experimental studies addressed photon-assisted tunneling through atomic-sized\cite{Chauvin,Guhr,Noy1} and molecular\cite{Noy2,Mangold} junctions in the presence of laser fields.
-In junctions with time-dependent ac bias the presence of displacement currents is inevitable due to the charge accumulation in the scattering region.\cite{But01,But02} This problem can be solved either implicitly by including the Coulomb interaction in the Hamiltonian of the system,\cite{But03,Wei01} or explicitly by adding the displacement current to the conduction current,\cite{But02,Guo1} thus providing the conservation of the total ac current.
+Time-dependent transport through molecular junctions has been theoretically studied using different techniques, such as nonequilibrium Green's functions technique,\cite{Jauho1993,Jauho1994,JauhoBook,Dong,Zhu} time-dependent density functional theory,\cite{dft1,dft2,dft3,dft4,dft5} reduced density matrix approach,\cite{Welack} etc. Time-dependent periodic fields in electrical contacts cause photon-assisted tunneling,\cite{Martin,Gordon,PlateroAguado, Peter} a phenomenon based on the fact that by applying an external harmonic field with frequency $\Omega$ to the contact, the conduction electrons interact with the ac field and, consequently, participate in the inelastic tunneling processes by absorbing or emitting an amount of energy $n\hbar\Omega$, where $n=\pm 1,\pm 2,....$ Theoretically, photon-assisted tunneling through atoms and molecules was investigated in numerous works.\cite{Peter, Zheng01, Tikhonov, Schreiber, Vilj, Hsu, Fainberg} Some experimental studies addressed photon-assisted tunneling through atomic-sized\cite{Chauvin,Guhr,Noy1} and molecular\cite{Noy2,Mangold} junctions in the presence of laser fields.
+Time-dependent electric control of the state of quantum spins of atoms has also been investigated.\cite{LothBergmann} In junctions with time-dependent ac bias, the presence of displacement currents is inevitable due to the charge accumulation in the scattering region.\cite{But01,But02} This problem can be solved either implicitly by including the Coulomb interaction in the Hamiltonian of the system\cite{But03,Wei01} or explicitly by adding the displacement current to the conduction current,\cite{But02,Guo1} thus providing the conservation of the total ac current.